Elissa (singer): 2002–06: Breakthrough, Ayshalak and Ahla Dounya

-In 2004, Elissa signed with Saudi Arabian entertainment group Rotana, under which she released her fourth studio album, Ahla Dounya (The Most Beautiful World) on 19 April.
-The album had various singles and accompanying music videos including "Koul Youm Fee Oumri" (Every Day of My Life), "Irjaa Lilshowk" (Return to Love) and "Hobak Wajaa (Inta Lameen)" (Your Love Hurts / Who Do You Belong To?).
-The tracks "Koul Youm Fee Oumri", "Karibli" (Come Close to Me) and "Law Nirjaa Sawa" (If We're Together Again) were featured in Pepsi advertisements.
-By the end of 2004, Ahla Dounya had sold about 3.4 million copies.
-In 2005, Elissa became the first Lebanese artist to ever receive a World Music Award for Best Selling Artist from the Middle East.
-The ceremony took place in Hollywood's Kodak Theatre.
-In December 2005, she received the Murex d'Or for Best Lebanese Artist and Best Video Clip for "Hobak Wajaa".
-Despite the huge success, Elissa revealed in an interview in 2017, she felt that this album was a step back from "Ayshalak", although it is a fan favorite.
+In 2003, Elissa signed with Saudi Arabian entertainment group Rotana, under which she released her fourth studio album, Ahla Dounya the following year on 6 May.
+The album was a huge success, selling about 3.4 million copies by the end of 2004.
+The album spawned the singles "Koul Youm Fee Oumri", "Irjaa Lilshowk" and "Hobak Wajaa (Inta Lameen)".
+The tracks "Koul Youm Fee Oumri", "Karibli" and "Law Nirjaa Sawa" were featured in Pepsi advertisements.
+In 2005, Elissa became the first Lebanese artist to ever receive a World Music Award for Best Selling Middle Eastern Artist.
+The ceremony took place at the Kodak Theatre (currently known as the Dolby Theatre) on 31 August and was later broadcast on 13 September.
+Later, she received the Murex d'Or awards for Best Lebanese Artist and Best Video Clip for "Hobak Wajaa".

-On 16 February 2006, she released her fifth studio album Bastanak (Waiting for You).
-The album had the hit single of the same name and "Law Taarafou" (If You Knew Him), both received accompanying music videos.
-Other popular songs on the album included "Kermalak" (For You), "Taa" (Come), "Fatet Sineen" (Years Went By), and "Zanbi Ana" (It's My Fault); the latter composed by Marwan Khoury.
+On 16 February 2006, she released her fifth studio album Bastanak to similarly substantial commercial success.
+The album featured the hit single of the same name and "Law Taarafou", both of which received music videos.
 On 15 November, Elissa received her second World Music Award in a row for the sales of this album.
 As of 2006, Bastanak had sold 3.7 million copies.